saikotek/docs/pages/bare_metal_cloud/dedicated_servers/proxmox-network-HG-Scale/guide.en-gb.md

 >>         bond-lacp-rate fast
 >>         bond-xmit-hash-policy layer3+4
 >>
->> # Configuring the bridge with a private address and adding route(s) to send Additional IPs to it
->> # A.B.C.D/X => Subnet of Additional IPs assigned to the server, this can be a host with /32
 >> auto vmbr0
 >> iface vmbr0 inet static
 >>         address PUB_IP_DEDICATED_SERVER/32
 >>         gateway 100.64.0.1
+>>         # Define a private network used to communicate with the VMs,
->>         # Define a private IP, it must not overlap your existing private networks on the vRack for example
+>>         # it must not overlap with other private networks configured on the server
 >>         address 192.168.0.1/24
 >>         bridge-ports bond0
 >>         bridge-stp off